thuanpham2311/garden/README.md

 - [Who are people i admire?](publish/20211017185640.md)
 - [What i think about people beauty?](publish/202109121101.md)

+## thinks

+- mind map and zettelkasten can be once?

 ## Tag

 - #video #article #book #course